security-notes/infobyte-faraday-wiki/Executive-Report.md

 ```

 Executive reports supports markdown (v3.7 or higher).
-Currently we do not support all markdown lenguage.
+Currently we do not support all markdown language.
 We support the following markdown:

 * Titles